jeremy-costello/sat-stac-dl/README.md

   - Census Division
   - Census Subdivision

-A web-based visualization of the downloaded bounding boxes and metadata is available here:
+A web-based visualization of 100 example bounding boxes and metadata downloaded using this tool is available here:
 [https://jeremy-costello.github.io/sat-stac-dl/](https://jeremy-costello.github.io/sat-stac-dl/)

 **NOTE:** you may have to hard refresh for the base map tiles to appear.